-The segments above only include operating entities, as the Group is solely a Financial Holding Group with no other business operations, its performance have not been included above.
+The segments above only include operating entities, as the Group is solely a financial holding company with no other business operations, its performance have not been included above.
 As there are no revenue or expense items managed centrally or allocated out to the companies of the Group, no reconciliation was performed.